mne-tools/mne-python/doc/source/getting_started.rst

     * Debian / Ubuntu standard system Python + Scipy stack

 Note.
-To make Anaconda working with examples and our test-suite a few manual adjustments might be necessary.
+To make Anaconda working with all examples and our test-suite a few manual adjustments might be necessary.
 Those include compiling the recent matplotlib development verion (https://github.com/matplotlib/matplotlib, https://github.com/matplotlib/matplotlib/blob/master/README.osx) and manually adjusting the python interpreter invoked by the nosetests `binary` (http://stackoverflow.com/questions/17824693/pyqtgraph-with-anaconda-python-on-mac-gives-nib-error).

 If you use another Python setup and you encounter some difficulties please report